The Economic Impact of Low- and High-Frequency Temperature Changes: Modeling

-In our experience, the MW procedure is relatively insensitive to the choice of tuning parameters, and is therefore quite robust.
-For example, MW16 performs better than MW8 when $\sigma_\lo=0.4$.
-As the underlying $\lo^0_X$ is more variable, a larger $q$ provides a better approximation of the low-frequency component.
-However, even with $q=8$, the RMSE of MW8 is remarkably stable.
-The MW procedure has other properties that make it attractive.
-For one, the same $q$ can be used to generate a similar $\hat\lo_X$ whether we work with monthly, quarterly, or annual data.
+We use the MW procedure for several reasons.
+First and foremost is that the estimates of $\lo_X$ are quite insensitive to the choice of $q$.
+Table \ref{tbl:montecarlo} in \ref{app:AppendixL} shows that MW8 (MW with $q=8$) provides a very good approximation of the low-frequency component across different specifications (values of $\sigma_\lo$) and states.
 In addition, the procedure is invariant to aggregation, meaning that AMW8 is the same as MW8A.
 Lastly, the MW trend is easy to interpret, as we only need to map $q$ to a certain periodicity to understand which atmospheric cycles of interest are captured in the estimate.
-In what follows, we choose a $q$ so that for given $T$, the MWq estimate of $\lo_X$ has periodicity greater than 32 years.
+But the MW approximates $\lo_X$ using deterministic functions, and is thus not suited for tracing out its dynamic response to shocks.
+For such exercise, the stochastic components estimated by UC are more useful.